Navy Children School, Delhi

-The Naval Children School of Delhi, India, was established in 1965 and is the flagship of the Naval Public Schools system set up by the Navy Education Society.
+The Navy Children School of Delhi, India, was established in 1965 and is the flagship of the Naval Public Schools system set up by the Navy Education Society.
 Ages range from nursery to class XII level.

 The school was named Naval Primary School, and situated on navy grounds in Chanakyapuri with students aged from nursery to Class III.
 Mrs. A.K.
 Chatterjee, wife of the then Chief of Naval Staff, Vice Admiral (later Admiral) Chatterjee, was the first principal of the school, leading a small group of lady teachers; Mrs. Narasimhan was vice-principal.
 Other pioneer teachers included Mrs. Krishnaswamy and Mrs. Rana.
 The teachers were drawn from the ranks of NOWA (the Naval Officer's Wives Association) and from the ranks of the surrounding communities.

-Classes were small, with the seniormost class in 1966, Class IV, with seven students enrolled at the beginning of 1966.
+Classes were small, with the senior most class in 1966, Class IV, with seven students enrolled at the beginning of 1966.
 The student body was drawn from the Governmental housing colonies of Satya Marg, Vinay Marg, Sarojini Nagar and Nauroji Nagar.
 The curriculum followed the standard curriculum for the Senior Cambridge/Indian Schools Certificate schools, essentially the same as the 'O' level track primary school curriculum in the UK.
 Subjects included English, Hindi, Arithmetic, Geography, History, Nature Studies and Moral Science, with senior classes adding Civics, Geometry and Algebra to the curriculum in Class V.

 The school occupied the main building of the Naval Grounds in Chanakyapuri, which was adjacent to junior officers' flats.
 In the winter months preceding Republic Day (26 January) the grounds also accommodated a large tented encampment of Navy ratings, who used the school football grounds to rehearse for the Republic Day parade.

-There are Navy Children Schools in Port Blair, Goa, Kochi, Vizag, Mumbai, Arakkonam, Coimbatore, Karanja, Ezhimala, Karwar and Porbander.
+There are Navy Children Schools in Port Blair, Goa, Kochi, Vizag, Mumbai, Arakkonam, Coimbatore, Karanja, Ezhimala, Karwar, Porbander and Dholakpur.